eancarr/klaviyo-medusa/README.md

 - `metadata.klaviyo.consent.email_marketing`: Set to `true` to opt the customer into email marketing
 - `metadata.klaviyo.consent.sms_marketing`: Set to `true` to opt the customer into SMS marketing
 - Any other consent fields specific to your implementation

+### Product Feed

+The plugin provides a Klaviyo-compatible product feed API that allows you to sync your entire product catalog with Klaviyo.
+This enables product recommendations, abandoned cart emails with product details, and more.

+To use the product feed in Klaviyo:

+1. Access your product feed at: `https://your-medusa-url.com/feeds/products/{currencyCode}`

+   - Replace `{currencyCode}` with your store's currency code (e.g., `USD`, `EUR`)

+2. In your Klaviyo account:
+   - Go to "Catalog" → "Products"
+   - Select "Add a custom feed"
+   - Enter your product feed URL
+   - Configure sync settings according to your needs

+The product feed includes essential product data:

+- Product ID
+- Title
+- Description
+- Handle/Slug
+- Thumbnail and Images
+- Pricing information
+- Currency
+- Product URL
+- Categories

 ## Extending the Plugin